Remod-org/Teleportication/README.md

 #### Global Options
     - `useClans` -- Use various Clans plugins for determining relationships
     - `useFriends` -- Use various Friends plugins for determining relationships
+    - `useEconomics` -- Use the Economics plugin to allow for player bypass of cooldowns.
+    - `useServerRewards` -- Use the ServerRewards plugin to allow for player bypass of cooldowns.
     - `useTeams` -- Use Rust native teams for determining relationships
     - `HomeRequireFoundation` -- Require a foundation to set or use a home
     - `StrictFoundationCheck` -- Require centering on a foundation block to set a home